 FAQs about the Flu Vaccine

-Does everyone entering a residential aged care facility need to be vaccinated?
+Does everyone entering a Benetas residential aged care home need to have a current flu vaccination?

 Yes, this applies to all employees, family and friend visitors, health practitioners, volunteers, suppliers and contractors including catering, cleaning and maintenance.